EasyRPGStuff/Cortex/CortexPrimeDirective/Cortex Prime Directive.md

+# Introduction

-CortexPrimeDirective  is a Cortex Prime RPG hack for playing adventures as members of Starfleet in the Star Trek™ universe.
+Cortex Prime Directive is a Cortex Prime RPG hack for playing adventures as members of Starfleet in the Star Trek™ universe.
 The creator is not affiliated with Paramount Pictures, CBS, or any other copyright or trademark holders.
 The creator is not affiliated with Dire Wolf Digital.
 This is a fan work.

 * * *